naoki-sawada/gas-typescript-webpack/README.md

 ## Development

-If you watnt to use watch mode,
+If you watnt to use watch mode, run the next command.

 ```
 $ npm run watch
 ```

+In this watch mode, the build file is automatically pushed when saving the contents in the `src` folder.

 ## License